blackheaven/james-project/src/adr/0003-distributed-workqueue.md

 ## Decision
   For the time being we will keep the sequential execution property of the task manager.
-  This is an intermediate milestone forward the final implementation which will drop this property.
+  This is an intermediate milestone torward the final implementation which will drop this property.

  * Use a queue rabbitmq as a workqueue where only the `Created` events are pushed into.
    This queue will be exclusive and with a `prefetch = 1`.